IrakliGurgenidze/Image-Processing-Application/README.md

 commands
 listed in the project description.
 Each command implements execute() in a manner relevant to their name, as described in the list at the first part of this document.
+Added implementations for Compression, Histogram, Color Correction, and Level Correction.

 *Controller (Interface)*: Outlines all the necessary commands for the application's controller.
 Includes a method to parse a String in to relevant command keywords, a runCommand() method